 Each week the teacher will build upon material taught in previous weeks so that beginners and improvers can increase and develop their tango repertoire as fast as they are able.

 There will be plenty of teaching and demonstration but the aim is always to have class members dancing more often than the teacher.
-During practice sessions within and after the class your teacher will be available to dance with or offer further specific help to those who need it.
+During practice sessions within and after the class your teacher will be available to offer further specific help to those who need it.

 Music will be playing during our tango dance classes to allow class members to get used to hearing tango music, and to allow practice of musicality as well as choreography and technique.

 Dancers of any level are encouraged to attend for the whole class which is open to any tango dancer who wants to work at improving core technique, musicality, and variation in choreography.
 There is a difference between ‘knowing’ what you should be doing and mastering the techniques and figures for smooth and elegant performance.
 Refreshing the basics is always a ‘good thing’.

 Learning in the group tango dance classes environment